Hire a Fractional CMO in 2025: Key Considerations & Clear Steps

 According to Glassdoor, the average salary for a Chief Marketing Officer in Israel is around $190,000 per year

-Hiring a full-time CMO can set you back anywhere from $175,000 to $250,000 a year, not to mention the benefits, bonuses, and stock options that often come with the territory.
+Hiring a full-time marketing leader to manage your campaigns or marketing team can set you back anywhere from $175,000 to $250,000 a year, not to mention the benefits, bonuses, and stock options that often come with the territory.
 According to Glassdoor, the average base salary for a Chief Marketing Officer in Israel is around $160,000 per year.

-On the flip side, a Fractional CMO typically charges between $250 and $550 per hour, or they might offer a retainer package that’s significantly more budget-friendly.
-You get access to the same high-level expertise without the hefty price tag.
+On the other hand, a Fractional CMO typically charges between $250 and $550 per hour, or they may offer a retainer package that is significantly more budget-friendly.
+In either case, you get access to the same high-level expertise without the hefty price tag.

 For example:

-Imagine you’re a mid-sized company, and you need someone to lead your marketing strategy but don’t have the budget to bring on a full-time executive.
+Imagine you’re a mid-sized company with an in-house marketing team, and you need someone to lead your marketing strategy, but don’t have the budget to bring on a full-time executive.
 Instead of committing to a $200,000 annual salary, you could hire a Fractional CMO on a retainer for, say, $8,000 a month.
-That’s $96,000 a year—less than half of what a full-time CMO would cost you.
-Plus, you’re getting the flexibility to adjust their involvement based on your needs.
+That’s $96,000 a year, less than half of what a full-time CMO would cost you.
+Plus, you’re getting the flexibility to adjust fCMOs’ involvement based on your needs.

 Measuring ROI

-Now, let’s talk about Return on Investment (ROI)—because, at the end of the day, it’s not just about what you spend; it’s about what you get back.
+Now, let’s talk about Return on Investment (ROI) in digital marketing because, at the end of the day, it’s not just about what you spend; it’s about what you get back.
 So, how do you measure the ROI of a Fractional CMO?

 Here are a few key ways: